 Ductility, a physical property of materials, characterizes their capacity to be stretched, pulled, or drawn into thin wires or threads without fracturing.
 It quantifies how much the material can deform or elongate under stress before reaching a point of total failure.
 Ductility is predominantly associated with metals.
 Metallic bonds — those in which electrons freely flow between atoms — permit atomic sliding and material stretching.

 The extent of a metal's ductility is contingent upon electron count and organization within atoms.
 Electrons nominally orbit the atom's nucleus in rings, known as electron shells, with valence electrons residing in the outermost shell and migrating between atoms.
-Generally, metals with more valence electrons and more electron shells in general exhibit the highest ductility.
-Elevated temperatures augment a metal's ductility by rendering valence electrons more mobile.
+Generally, metals with more valence electrons and a greater number of electron shells exhibit the highest ductility.
+Elevated temperatures enhance a metal's ductility by increasing the mobility of valence electrons.

 To learn more, see our guide on What is Ductility.